-- You can rely on your Petition for Leave to Appeal or file a new brief. - You must tell the Illinois Supreme Court what your decision is by filing a Notice of Election within 14 days of the date the Court allows your Petition for Leave to Appeal. - The Notice of Election tells the court whether you choose to use your Petition for Leave to Appeal as your brief, or to file a new brief. - If the Supreme Court allows your Petition for Leave to Appeal, see the Notice of Election instructions and form for more details and next steps.
+- If the Illinois Supreme Court allows your Petition for Leave to Appeal, you must file a Notice of Election within 14 days of the date the Court allows your Petition for Leave to Appeal.
+This tells the court whether you choose to use your Petition for Leave to Appeal as your brief, or to file a new brief. - If the Supreme Court allows your Petition for Leave to Appeal, see the Notice of Election instructions and form for more details and next steps.
 You can find those here: ilcourts.info/forms.